 LOB Application Conflicts

 The CIS benchmark restricts NTLM and disables older TLS cipher suites.
 Older line-of-business applications may break.
-Test with your critical application set before broad deployment.
+Common symptoms:

 BYOD and Guest Access Scenarios